awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.PHP.01.md

 + `year` – The partition key\.
 The `AttributeType` is `N` for number\.
 + `title` – The sort key\.
 The `AttributeType` is `S` for string\.

-1. Copy and paste the following program into a file named `MoviesCreateTable.php`:
+1. Copy and paste the following program into a file named `MoviesCreateTable.php`.

    ```
    <?php